 Since the Intel® SNMP Subagent is designed to use AgentX protocol to communicate with the NET-SNMP Master Agent on Linux, the snmp configuration file needs to be modified before you can use the Intel® SNMP Subagent.
-The Intel® System Management Software CD has the necessary conf files for both Red Hat and SuSE Linux.

 On Red Hat Linux, for example, the /etc/snmp/snmpd.conf file for snmpd must be modified.
-The Linux installation scripts will overwrite the existing files then restart the Master Agent in order for any configuration file changes to take effect.
-A typical conf file looks like the following:
+You need to overwrite the existing snmp.conf file with the following content then restart the Master Agent in order for any configuration file changes to take effect.